theuserge/TheUserge.github.io/faq.md

 ## 5. How to use a Command?

-To Know more How a Command works which you get under Modules.
-Type `.help .<command-name>`
+To Know more How a Command works which you get under Modules, type `.help .<command-name>`

 ## 6. What is SUDO?
 How to Enable It?